 The Legend of the Christmas Spider

-The story is about two mothers—one a peasant woman, the other a mama spider—both struggling to provide for their young children.
+The legend of the Christmas spider starts with two mothers: a peasant woman and a mama spider.
+Both struggle to provide for their young children.
 On Christmas Eve, the woman went into the forest and came back with a small fir to serve as a Christmas tree.
-She discovered that a spider had made a home for her babies among the fir’s branches, but the woman didn’t have the heart to sweep them away.
+She discovered that a spider had made a home for her babies among the tree’s branches, but the woman didn’t have the heart to sweep them away.
 The spider discovered that the woman was too poor to decorate the tree, let alone place presents beneath it, and hatched a plan out of gratitude and kindness.

 Later that night, when the woman and her children went to bed, the spider spun sparkling webs all throughout the fir tree’s branches.
 In the morning, the children woke up to the thrilling sight of a Christmas tree draped in the most exquisite, shimmering gossamer!